Compliance

 How Payment Confirmation Affects Form 6166 Timing

 Form 6166 is issued only after the IRS approves Form 8802.
-If payment cannot be verified, the application may not move through normal processing.
+If payment cannot be verified, the application may be delayed or may not move through normal processing.

 Applicants waiting for the certificate can review Form 6166 status.